By far, the most challenging reason to write is to vulnerably reveal your genuine thoughts and feelings on paper. (Maybe someone will see!)

 Anything, everything.
 Doodle, create bubbles of colours to indicate your emotional atmosphere, and create calligraphed words to create a decorative to-do list.

-But you want to know what you think?
-Write it out.
+But do it primarily because you want to know what you think!

 You want to clarify your daily purpose?
 Write a list.